SauliusDev/DSA-Prediction-Markets/README.md

 - [Polymarket](https://polymarket.com) - Decentralized prediction market platform
 - [Hashdive](https://hashdive.com) - Polymarket trader analytics platform
 - [Prediction Markets Research](https://en.wikipedia.org/wiki/Prediction_market) - Background on prediction markets

+## AI Usage Disclosure
+As per course requirements, I used AI assistance (claude sonnet 4.5) during this project.
+Below is a breakdown of original work vs AI assisted components:
+**Original Work**
+- Project concept and research questions
+- Data collection methodology and API integration
+- Selection of analysis techniques and ML models
+- Interpretation of all results and findings
+- All insights and conclusions drawn from the data **AI-Assisted Components:**
+- Boilerplate code structure and templates
+- Syntax corrections and code formatting
+- Documentation formatting
+- Implementation of standard functions (plotting, data loading, model training)

+All statistical analysis decisions, hypothesis formulations, and result interpretations were made independently.
+The AI was used as a coding assistant for implementation, not for analytical thinking or decision making.

 ---